Lupino/grapy/docs/index.rst

 What just happened under the hood?
 ==================================

-Crawl creates :class:`grapy.core.Request` objects for each URL in the ``start_urls`` attribute of the Spider, and assigns them the ``parse`` method of the spider as their callback function.
+Grapy creates :class:`grapy.core.Request` objects for each URL in the ``start_urls`` attribute of the Spider, and assigns them the ``parse`` method of the spider as their callback function.